 Copper Piping vs PEX Tubing

 Dealing with copper plumbing is a job I love to hate.
 Not because I don’t understand it.
 Not because I can’t accomplish the plumbing tasks that I set out to achieve in various projects.
-No, the reason why I hate copper piping is because it’s unashamedly unpredictable.
+No, the reason why I hate copper piping is that it’s unashamedly unpredictable.
 Here’s what I mean by that.
-I interviewed three different professional plumbers, each who had over 20 years experience, and each who swear they will only work with copper piping.
+I interviewed three different professional plumbers, each who had over 20 years of experience, and each who swear they will only work with copper piping.
 This article is about copper piping vs PEX, so expect some arguments as to why you may want to reconsider what you know.

 I asked them a simple question:

 “Every time you get done with an installation, having sweated the pipes and assembled your plumbing system… Do you really, truly know that it will work up until the moment after you turn on the water to test it under pressure?”